r-hub/blog/content/post/2021-01-05-oauth2/index.md

 When writing an R package wrapping an API using OAuth 2.0 you'll need the user to grant access to an "app", which will allow to create an access token and a refresh token.
 The access token will then often be passed to the API in a header when making requests, whilst the refresh token would be posted in a query string when the access token needs to be renewed.

 Your problem is: how do I imitate a third-party app?
-Thankfully for you, in most cases the complexity is handled by the httr package, not you.
-For other cases, or if you want to e.g. only use curl, you will have to get creating. :wink:
+Thankfully for you, in most cases the complexity can be handled by the httr package.
+For other cases, or if you want to e.g. only use curl, you will have to get creative. :wink:

-How does the OAuth dance happens with httr?
+How does the OAuth 2.0 dance and usage happens with httr?

 ### OAuth endpoint